Smith summarizes Spooner’s basic arguments for the unconstitutionality of slavery.

 George H. Smith

 George H. Smith was formerly Senior Research Fellow for the Institute for Humane Studies, a lecturer on American History for Cato Summer Seminars, and Executive Editor of Knowledge Products.
 Smith's fourth and most recent book, The System of Liberty, was published by Cambridge University Press in 2013.

-Smith provides some background on Spooner’s influential book The Unconstitutionality of Slavery.
+Smith explores some features of Spooner’s philosophy of law, as found in The Unconstitutionality of Slavery.

 George H. Smith explains the origins of deism and its basic ideas.

 Smith discusses Spooner’s defense of the right to use violence in self-defense, even against agents of a government.

 George H. Smith explains some tactics that early freethinkers used in the attempt to avoid punishment for blasphemy and other religious crimes.

 Smith explains how Spooner reconciled his theory of nonvoting with his view that the Constitution is antislavery, and how he treated discussions of slavery during the Constitutional Convention.

 George H. Smith explores Shaftesbury’s defense of ridicule and satire in matters of religion.